mateopuna98/stockdashboard/README.md

 To run the app, you must navigate to the main directory, `stockdashboard/`, and run `docker compose up`

-I recommend running the expanded version `docker compose up --build --force-recreate` if you'll run the app several times.
+I recommend running the expanded version `docker compose up --build --force-recreate` if you'll run the app several times, sometimes docker cleaning mechanism can accumulate cache that interferes with a new instance.

 That will start both the server and the client, which you can start using in `http://localhost:3000/`